dashbitco/broadway_dashboard/README.md

 ## Distribution

-**Phoenix Live Dashboard** works with distribution out of the box, and it's not different with **Broadway Dashboard**!
+**Phoenix LiveDashboard** works with distribution out of the box, and it's not different with **Broadway Dashboard**!
 You can inspect your pipelines that are running on connected nodes.

 You can also inspect pipelines from nodes that are not running the same system of